vim-ctrlspace/vim-ctrlspace/README.md

 Allows to provide custom statusline function used by the CtrlSpace window.
 Default value: `"ctrlspace#statusline()"`

+### `g:ctrlspace_max_files`

+This value specifies how many files will be shown in the plugin window.
+By default the limit is set to `500`.
+Usually there is no reason to show more, since browsing such big list is rather unconvenient.
+However, if you want to disable this feature, set this variable to `0`.
+Default value: `500`.

+### `g:ctrlspace_max_search_results`

+Limits the search results.
+Usually, and especially in large projects, showing all results is meaningless.
+It leads to higher time/memory consumption whereas the distant results are rather less relevant.
+By default the results list is limited to the max plugin window height (value `-1`).
+You can also provide a fixed value here, or turn off this feature by providing `0`.
+Default value:
+`-1`.

 ### `g:ctrlspace_search_timing`

 Allows you to adjust search smoothness.
 Contains an array of two integer values.